RichardBack/PetHotelManagement/README.md

+# Professional ePortfolio of Richard

+## Introduction
-# Hi, I'm Richard! 👨‍💻 Computer Scientist and Programmer
+Hi, I'm Richard! 👨‍💻 Computer Scientist and Programmer

-Welcome to my ePortfolio!
-I am a **Computer Science graduate** from **Southern New Hampshire University**, with expertise in programming, problem-solving, and software engineering.
-Below is an overview of key skills, projects, and insights.
+Welcome to my professional ePortfolio!
+This document provides an overview of the key projects I have developed throughout my Computer Science program at SNHU.
+The projects included here showcase the skills I've acquired in areas such as software engineering, algorithms, data structures, and database management.

+In this portfolio, you will find:
+- A description of each artifact.
+- Justification for its inclusion.
+- Reflection on the enhancement process and what I learned.
+- How each artifact aligns with the course outcomes.
+-
 ## 📚 About Me

 As a Computer Science graduate, I have built a strong foundation in problem-solving, algorithms, and coding.
 I thrive on creating efficient, scalable software solutions while adapting to new programming languages.